ekkezia/blackmidi/README.md

 This project uses [`usewebaudiosynth`](https://www.npmjs.com/package/usewebaudiosynth) to trigger sounds via Web Audio API.

+I'm using **Arturia MiniLab** for reference of keys, buttons and sliders mapping.

 ## 🎹 Features

-- Play jazz standards in real-time using a **MIDI keyboard**
+- Play music notes in real-time using a **MIDI keyboard / device**
 - Use MIDI to:

   - Scroll through sheet music
-  - Change website themes
+  - Change website themes through hue filter
-  - Control custom behaviors (with potential for user-defined mappings)
+  - [IN THE FUTURE]: Control custom behaviors (with potential for user-defined mappings)

-- Fall back to **laptop keyboard** input if MIDI is unavailable
+- Fall back to **laptop keyboard** input if MIDI is unavailable (see the option on bottom left of the web app)
-- Responsive interface for desktop/laptop devices

 ## 🖥️ Usage Instructions

 ### 🔌 Connect Your Device

 - Plug in your MIDI controller
-- Or use your laptop keyboard keys (see mappings below)
+- Or use your laptop keyboard keys
 - Select the input mode from the bottom-left toggle on the screen

 ### 📜 Sheet Interaction

-- Scroll and interact with sheet music using keys or MIDI
+- Scroll and interact with sheet music using the slider (with default mapping is **82**) on MIDI device
 - The currently selected standard will automatically update based on the first detected note

+### 🎨 Theme Color Filter Interaction

+- Rotate the knob on your midi to change the color of the web app according to the three filters below:
+  - **72**: hue
+  - **71**: grayscale
+  - **76**: invert

 ## 🧰 Keyboard Mappings